Frameal/Workpal-Employee-and-Salary-Management-System-EASMS-/README.md

 # Employee Attendance and Salary Management System (EASMS)

-A web-based employee attendance and salary management project made for **Integrative Programming and Technologies**.
+A web-based employee attendance and salary management project made for our subject **Integrative Programming and Technologies**.
 It uses **Python Flask** for the backend and **MySQL** as the database.

 ---